CarpentryConnect/carpentryconnect.org/in-person.markdown

 ### Domain for your CarpentryConnect Website

-We highly recommend cloning either of the templates to the same repository to make it easier for The Carpentries Core Team to register a city.carpentryconnect.org subdomain for your event.
+We highly recommend cloning either of the templates to the same repository to make it easier for The Carpentries Core Team to register a _cityyear.carpentryconnect.org_ subdomain for your event.
 Please reach out to [community@carpentries.org](mailto:community@carpentries.org) if you would like for one of our team to work with you in this step of the process.

 ### Developing a Conference Budget